About Your Stem Cell Transplant: Information for Pediatric Patients

 Share

 Welcome to the Claire Tow Pediatric Inpatient Unit (M9) at MSK.
-This guide contains information about your inpatient stay and what to do after discharge.
-In this guide, the word “you” refers to you or your child.
+This guide has information about your hospital stay and what to do after discharge.
+In this guide, the word “you” mean you or your child.

-Your MSK healthcare team is here to provide care and emotional support to both you and your family throughout your treatment.
+Your care team is here to give care and emotional support to both you and your family throughout your treatment.
 Don’t be afraid to ask the same question more than once.
 Transplant information is hard to understand.
 Most people need to hear things a few times before they understand completely.
 We know your journey will be difficult, but we’ll be by your side every step of the way.

 Your transplant team